xeylou/testade.xeylou.fr/content/posts/centreon-it-overview/index.md

 -->

-The free solution called Centreon IT-100 is licensed for 100 monitored hosts only - called [Free Trial](https://www.centreon.com/free-trial/).
+The free solution called Centreon IT-100 is licensed for 100 monitored hosts only - their [Free Trial](https://www.centreon.com/free-trial/).
 Other differences with the commercial editions are listed in [their comparison table](https://www.centreon.com/centreon-editions/).

 ## namely